-In order to retain certification from the Maryland Police and Correctional Training Commissions, each certified correctional officer, dietary correctional officer, and correctional specialist receive 18 hours of inservice training.
+In order to retain certification from the Maryland Police and Correctional Training

+Commissions, each certified correctional officer, dietary correctional officer, and correctional specialist receive 18 hours of inservice training.
+Staff received an average of 40 hours of training.

 Honor Guard